Python for DevOps: A Beginner’s Guide

 Why Python For DevOps is Important?

 - Python is one of the best scripting languages.
-The vast availability of python libraries allows you to write scripts that could communicate with system internals, manipulate files and strings, manage networks, and so on.
+The vast availability of Python libraries allows you to write scripts that can communicate with system internals, manipulate files and strings, manage networks, and so on.

 - Most importantly, during DevOps interviews, you would be asked to solve programming or scripting challenges as part of the first round.
 Python is the best choice to clear those interview rounds.

 So, there are enough reasons why you should learn Python to automate manual tasks.

 If you are completely new to Python, we suggest you go through a guided online course or a book to understand Python fundamentals.

 Following are the suggested courses to get started with Python for absolute beginners.
 These are guided courses with extensive coverage of Python concepts.

 Python Scripting Tutorial for Beginners

 The first step to getting started with Python is to learn the basics that are needed for scripting.
 Here we are not going to cover Python for application development but for automation.